4U6U57/wsl-open/DESIGN.md

   usage copying recursively, and because there is not much use opening a directory whose changes will not be reflected in the original.

-> :warning: Everything past this point has not been updated yet

 ### Hooking into `xdg-open`

 The script creates/modifies two different configuration files, which allows it